biswajitkabi/wrangler/README.md

-# Below is the detailed overview of changes made by Biswaajit Kabi as part of the Software Engineer Intern Assignment.
+# Below is the detailed overview of changes made by Biswajit Kabi as part of the Software Engineer Intern Assignment.

 ## Wrangler Enhancement: BYTE_SIZE, TIME_DURATION Support & aggregate-stats Directive